aicadium-archive/terraform-modules/modules/vpn_aws_gcp/README.md

 - `aws_bgp_asn` - BGP ASN of the AWS network.
 This ASN should not clash with the GCP BGP ASN.
 - `aws_vpc_id` - AWS VPC ID

+### Using an existing AWS VPN gateway

+If you already have an existing VPN gateway attached to your AWS VPC, you can use it by specifying `use_existing_aws_vgw` as `true`.

 ### Connectivity diagram

 ```